Techtonica/curriculum/testing-and-tdd/jasmine-testing.md

 - Jasmine has test structure, assertions, displays test results, and spies.
 - Mocha displays test results
 - Chai is an assertion library that can be used with Mocha.

+You can get "false positives" and "false negatives" in tests.

+A test with no exceptions in it will pass. (false positive)

+Pay attention when writing test for Synchronous vs Asynchronous code.
+The testing engine might complete before the code has completed running, giving you unreliable tests.

+Expect inside of asynchronous code is ignored, therefore passing. (false positive)
+- Solve this problem ( in jasmine and mocha ) with a parameter like `done`.
+Signaling to the test engine this is asynchronous code and it must wait.
+Mocha will also allow `return Promise`... inside the function which gives a similar signal to the test engine to wait for async code.

 ### Guided Practice